jacob-tucker/love-spreads/README.md

 # Love Spreads

-## "What is a Template?"

-A Template is basically a container for NFT Metadata.
-It contains a `name`, `description`, `thumbnail` (image hash), and `metadata` dictionary.
-Each NFT points to a Template for its metadata, and you can update this pointer at any time using the method below.
+## Steps to Mint

+1. `flow emulator start`
+2. `flow project deploy`
+3. `flow transactions send ./transactions/setupAccount.cdc`
+4. `flow transactions send ./transactions/mintNFT.cdc 0xf8d6e0586b0a20c7 "Example Name" "Example Description" "Random CID" {}`

 ## How to Update Metadata

-The account with the `Administrator` resource would use the `transactions/addNewTemplate.cdc` transaction to do this.
-You pass in the NFT's id (that you would get from Rarible events or something like that), and pass in a new name, description, thumbnail, and metadata dictionary.
-This will automatically point the NFT with the specific id to that new metadata.
+The account with the `Administrator` resource would use the `transactions/updateNFTMetadata.cdc` transaction to do this.
+You pass in the NFT's id (that you would get from Rarible events or something like that) as well as the current owner of the NFT, and pass in a new name, description, thumbnail, and metadata dictionary.
+This will automatically update the NFT owned by the current owner with the specific id to that new metadata.

 ## Events